 Why Is The Organic Check-Off Needed?

-First, and most importantly to us as consumers, this is needed to protect and provide us with the cleanest and highest quality food we can get.
+First, and most importantly to us as consumers, this is needed to protect us.
+It also provides us with the cleanest and highest quality food we can get.
 We need to stop the cycle of eating chemicals.
 Why are we putting them in our bodies, because most people have to.

 We, as consumers, need to be provided with proper information and marketing to sort through the rhetoric.
-We need to know what is truly organic and what is a play on words trying to get us to buy something.
-We also need to lower the price of organics to be able to supply them and make them more affordable to most consumers.
+It’s important to know what is truly organic and what is a play on words trying to get us to buy something.
+We also need to lower the price of organics.
+This will make them more affordable to more consumers.

-In order to do this, having the Organic Check-Off in place will give the organic producers a strong voice, with farmers holding at least half the voting seats on the board.
+Having the Organic Check-Off in place will give the organic producers a strong voice.
+Farmers hold at least half the voting seats on the board.
 This will eliminate the “big guys” from taking over.
 The producers with the passion and hands on experience will have a big say.

-While the Check-Off sounds great, questions always arrive when you want to make change and here are the main questions I had…
+While the Check-Off sounds great, questions always arrive when you want to make change.
+Here are the main questions I had.

 - Who pays for all this?
 Those who participate in the Check-Off would pay a very small fee.
 For example, a farmer who has $100,000 in net organic sales would only contribute $100.
 With current projections, GRO Organic could raise $30 million a year to do good.